lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 func presentErrorAlert() -> UIAlertViewController
 ```

-However, if the return value might be useful in some specific situations, it doesn't force one to use it (`@discardableResult` annotation serves this purpose).
+However, if the return value might be useful in some specific situations, it doesn't force one to use it (the `@discardableResult` annotation serves this purpose).
 Though, such return values are not encouraged.
 An engineer shall follow the principle of [the command-query separation](https://en.wikipedia.org/wiki/Command–query_separation).

-Abbreviations (except for the common ones) and shortenings are avoided.
+Abbreviations and acronyms (except for the common ones) are avoided.
 (Possible exceptions are local variables within implementation blocks of code.)

 **Do**: `let currentValue = 1`